 This two-hour production provides remarkable insight into the psyche of a captive soldier set against the backdrop of one of the most compelling events of the 20th century.

-Written by Cheryl Wills ’89, the great-great-great granddaughter of Emma and Sandy Wills, this is the story of a brave and strong enslaved woman who had to fight for everything in her life.
+These are the words granddaughter of Emma and Sandy Wills, this is the story of a brave and strong enslaved woman who had to fight for everything in her life.

 Written by Cheryl Wills ’89, this is the story of Sandy’s journey from a suffocating slave plantation to a Union army camp in the Civil War, then on to a new life as a free man.